avikde/koduino/Ghost.md

 4. Now plug in a Micro-B USB cable from your computer to the mainboard.
 Check that at least the red power LED has turned on.
 5. Click `Tools -> Port` again; a new COM port should have appeared.
 Select the new COM port.
 6. Paste in the code below
-7. Click `File -> Upload`, and wait for 10-20 seconds till a success or failure message appears at the bottom.
-Sometimes if the upload fails, try just unplugging and plugging the mainboard in and trying again. *Hint: you can also enable verbose compilation/upload output in the Arduino console from Arduino's Preferences menu.*
-8. After successfully uploading, look at the mainboard.
-The green LED should be blinking once per second
 ~~~{.cpp}
 #include <Arduino.h>

 // Change to whatever pin an LED is connected to